JJarratt/mood-tracker/README.md

 ## Project Description

-A website to evaluate your mood.
+A website to evaluate mood.

 ## Features